erc-dynamics/cart_pole/README.md

 │   ├── devel/
 │   └── build/
 ```
+## License and Usage
+This co-simulation framework is developed in the erc-dynamics Lab.
+Please use wisely, and recommend improvements!
 If you use this co-simulation for your work, please cite the ISAS 2023 paper that describes it in full detail.